Team-BHP > Travelogues

 Lovely thread, thanks for sharing!
 I'm a huge foodie and I too indulge in the occasional street food.
 I'd suggest everyone to try out my favourite food at my favourite food joint in town: Chicken Bharta and Tandoori Roti at Jai Hind Dhaba.
 Thankfully, it's just beside my college so a huge chunk of my monthly expenditure is incurred at that very place

-boniver is offline (6) Thanks
+boniver is online now (6) Thanks

 Old 24th December 2019, 11:05 #6